What Is a Tropical Urban Park?

 A Tropical Urban Park (TUP) is a designated natural area within a tropical village, town, or city where authentic biodiversity, daily community life, and active business activity coexist.
 Each Tropical Urban Park is privately stewarded rather than government‑managed, ensuring that ecological protection, community access, and business activity remain integrated and adaptive.
 Every TUP is shaped by its own Ecological Signature, the unique combination of ecosystems that defines its rhythm, identity, and guest experience.
 It is a global ecological category that recognizes a truth long overlooked by modern planning: tropical wildlife and functioning ecosystems often thrive inside communities, not only in remote areas or reserves.

-Authentic Tropical Biodiversity, native species, natural water systems, functioning canopy and understory.
+Authentic Tropical Biodiversity: the presence of native species, natural water systems, and a functioning canopy–understory structure.

-Urban Integration, walkable access from the surrounding town or city.
+Urban Integration: walkable access from the surrounding town or city, with the park embedded in daily community life.

-Community Belonging, a shared civic identity, not a private retreat.
+Community Belonging: a shared civic identity that welcomes local presence and participation, not a private retreat.

-Business Activity, at least one ongoing economic or service‑based activity operating within the park.
+Business Activity: at least one ongoing economic or service‑based activity operating within the park that supports its vitality.

 This category restores the daily human-nature relationship that modern life has eroded and reframes tropical towns as living ecological spaces.